 Even if you didn’t do your research beforehand, you don’t have to stop at every single booth.
 Instead, as you walk through, carefully look at the booth and see if you like anything there.
 Each vendor will display their best works to attract visitors, either with their decoration or their products.
 If their best works can’t pass your eyes test, nothing else will.
 If you like something there, it’s time to engage their booth.

 Ask questions and take notes

 As you visit their booth, don’t just listen to what they have to say.
 Be active and ask questions.
-We have a list of 9 questions to ask that you can download below.
 Also, carefully look at the products they display.